 Sen. Mathias’ five-year term as ACG Chairman ended in 1993.
 He was succeeded by General (ret.)
 John Galvin, a former NATO Supreme Allied Commander for Europe.
 General Galvin had spent more than 12 years of his Army career in Germany and brought to the ACG chairmanship a deep knowledge of the country, its people, and its language.

-On July 1, 1998, leadership of the Council again changed hands as Gen. John Galvin stepped down after five years as Chairman of the ACG.
+On July 1, 1998, the leadership of the Council again changed hands as Gen. John Galvin stepped down after five years as Chairman of the ACG.
 Garrick Utley of CNN, an ACG Director since March 1997, was chosen by the Board of Directors as Gen. Galvin’s successor.
-Mr. Utley brought with him a wide knowledge of international affairs, and due to his extensive experience covering European-American issues, he is well known and highly regarded in Germany.
+Mr. Utley brought with him a vast knowledge of international affairs, and due to his extensive experience covering European-American issues, he was well-known and highly regarded in Germany.
 In November 1999, Hugh G. Hamilton, Jr., former U.S. Consul General in Frankfurt, succeeded Carroll Brown as President of the ACG.
 Mr. Hamilton served until February 2005, when he was succeeded by veteran journalist William M. Drozdiak.
 On March 31, 2011, Ambassador Robert M. Kimmitt, who has a distinguished record of government service, including as the U.S. Ambassador to Germany, and extensive experience in the private sector, succeeded Mr. Utley as Chairman of the American Council on Germany.

 The Council’s regular Policy Programs in New York and throughout the United States have continued into the 21st century.
 Speakers who have addressed the Council’s membership in recent years have included Chancellor Angela Merkel; Philipp Rösler, Vice-Chancellor and Federal Minister of Economics and Technology; former German Foreign Minister Joschka Fischer; then-Bundesbank President Axel Weber; and former Secretary of State Dr. Henry A. Kissinger.